dannyramasawmy/matrixCanvas/README.md

 # matrixCanvas

-This will have a library for manipulating matrices and drawing them on a canvas element.
+This will have a library for manipulating matrices and drawing them on a canvas element, [see here](https://dannyramasawmy.github.io/matrixCanvas/).

 ## Currently contains
 ```javascript